Skip to main content

 playlistVideoIndex intDetermines which video in the playlist will be played first.

 highlightCurrentVideo booleanDetermines whether the current video being played should be highlighted in the playlist popup.
+Note that this property is set on the config object, not on the playlist object.

 algorithm stringIf there is no playlistId and no videos array, then this algorithm will be used to determine what playlist to show.